Greetings,

 In this situation, both of the machines work well and they connect also to the Internet.

-During my tests, I noted that, if I disable the Whonix Firewall on the Gateway, as described here https://www.whonix.org/wiki/Dev/Firewall_Unload, and executing ./firewall-unload
+During my tests, I noted that, if I disable the Whonix Firewall on the Gateway, as described here Dev/Firewall Unload - Whonix, and executing ./firewall-unload script, the iptables rules will correctly be:

-, I receive connection errors, the workstation is not connected to the network anymore.
+and if I perform a curl ifconfig.me in the Whonix Gateway, it connects correctly, but on Debian, if I try to execute sudo apt-get update or curl ifconfig.me, I receive connection errors, the workstation is not connected to the network anymore.
 Why disabling the Whonix Firewall isolates the Debian workstation?
 Is there another component involved in this scenario that blocks the connections when the Whonix Firewall is disabled?

-PS: executing sudo service whonix-firewall status
+PS: executing sudo service whonix-firewall status:

 Regards